Would you rather fight 1 horse-sized duck or 100 duck-sized horses?

 No wonder, the wise old men and women always said pick your battles wisely.
 When you focus on one battle at a time, starting from the easiest of battles, it will dramatically increase your chances of survival and success too.
 So not will you survive, you will thrive too.

 That’s precisely how keyword research works too.
-Keyword research is all about picking the right battles in your quest to the #1 position on the SERPs.
+Keyword research is all about picking the right battles and advanced keyword research is all about letting your competitors do the work for you.

 Picking the right keywords is half the battle won.